Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited!

 USModernist

 1961 - The Robert and Emily McKay House, 46 Benedict Hill Road, New Canaan CT.
-Commissioned 1960.
-In 1968, an addition built on the house-facing end of the carport.
+Commissioned in 1960.
+In 1968, an addition built.
 In 1978, a one-story, gable-roofed addition built at the rear of the house.
 Sold in 1998 to Elisabeth R. and Richard W. Taylor.
 Sold in 2003 to George F. and Patricia DuPont.
 Sold to Allyn Magrino.
 Sold in 2021 to John and Brooke Fagan.
 Bottom photo by Heather McGrath.

 USModernist